mrhavens/DockerTrap/README.md

 DockerTrap is Docker based honeypot that creates new, isolated, firewalled containers for each IP address that tries to connect to the host.
 Any Docker image can now be used as a honeypot!

-## TODO

-1. Firewall rules are bugged and more restrictive than intended
-2. Logging with auditd is still bugged and not working as intended
-3. Docker API honeypot `apitrap.sh` needs a lot of work (or replaced); this is intended to be avaliable to each Docker container
-4. Auto install still needed

 ## Installation

 ### Install the necessary software